dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/target.md

 title: "About target variables"
 sidebar_label: "target"
 id: "target"
-description: "The `target` variable Contains information about your connection to the warehouse."
+description: "The `target` variable contains information about your connection to the warehouse."
 ---

 The `target` variable contains information about your connection to the warehouse.